The Best Adirondack Chairs Aren’t Just for Summer

-If you’re looking to outfit your backyard space or get cozy around a firepit, there may be no piece of furniture more sought after than the Adirondack chair.
-Though first imagined by Thomas Lee in 1903 as the perfect place to take in the view of Lake Champlain from his cottage in Westport, New York, the same low-profile, high-back frame can be spotted on porches, beachfronts, and campgrounds across the U.S. today, not just in its namesake mountain region.
+If you’re looking to outfit your backyard space or get cozy around a firepit, there may be no piece of furniture more fitting than the Adirondack chair.
+First imagined by Thomas Lee in 1903 as the perfect place to take in the view of Lake Champlain from his cottage in Westport, New York, the same low-profile, high-back frame can now be spotted on porches, beachfronts, and campgrounds across the U.S. and not just in its namesake mountain region.

 Material: Recycled HDPE plastic | Dimensions: 33-by-33.25-by-32.5 inches | Warranty: 5 years